 The 7 or 8 maturing and spreading clumps of Daphne bholua “Jaqueline Postill” continued to fill the garden with fabulous scent in February, and on our travels we managed to pick up 3 novel seedling forms from the excellent Pan Global nursery, which we hope in future might allow me to get some berries forming and try to propagate a novel Gelli variety – D. bholua really seems to love our conditions!

 At last the retyred matrix garden, where a lot of our named snowdrops are planted, is looking sufficiently reasonable on a photo for me to include a few images here.
 Garden visitors seem to appreciate this way of highlighting snowdrop variations, and indeed having now seen how other snowdrop gardens do this, we reckon in just another few years it will become quite a unique display area for them.

 However none of these images convey just how bitterly cold it has been on many days with added wind chill.
-The consequence is that having started really early, this season we expect snowdrops to last well into the middle of March unless the weather suddenly flips and at present the 4 week forecasts show no indication of this happening.
+The consequence is that having started really early, this year we expect snowdrops to last well into the middle of March unless the weather suddenly flips and at present the four week forecasts show no indication of this happening.

 Our NGS snowdrop opening weekend worked really well, although we did have to turn one car away which pitched up unannounced – very sorry- but we do have to limit numbers because of parking and garden path wear and tear issues.
 However it was a relief to sit down on Sunday evening, and a shame that the weather wasn’t quite as nice for all our visitors as when I took the pictures below around Saturday lunchtime…